kapoolay/Masters-in-Data-Analytics/Database Management/Relational/README.md

     ✅ Primary key and foreign key relationships for relational structure

-    ✅ Query optimization using best practices for indexing and aggregation
+    ✅ Query optimization using best practices - in this project, I used direct referencing

     ✅ SQL scripts for schema creation, data import, and analytical queries